onyourmarks-agency/oym-webpack-boilerplate/README.md

-# TDE - Webpack Boilerplate
+# On Your Marks - Webpack Boilerplate

 Our own Webpack Boilerplate for new projects.